jeremyplaw/Monkfish/README.txt

 The engine itself uses a simple 3 ply minimax search, and leaves are evaluated using piece values + a simple mobility modifier (or number of moves to forced mate)

-It doesn't know that Castling out of/through check is illegal, and it doesn't know you can promote to things that aren't Queens.
+It doesn't know that castling through check is illegal, and it doesn't know you can promote to things that aren't Queens.

 In other words, it is a very bad engine.